-On July 1, 2020, the Seminary adopted Financial Accounting Standards Board Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606), and related guidance, which provides guidance for revenue recognition that superseded the revenue recognition requirements that previously existed under U.S. generally accepted accounting principles (U.S. GAAP).
-The Seminary elected the modified retrospective adoption method.
-Under this approach, the Seminary adjusted its net assets without donor restrictions as of July 1, 2020 by \$668,344 to reflect tuition revenue previously recorded during fiscal 2020 that is recognized during the year ended June 30, 2021 under the new standard.
+The Seminary has adopted Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 606, Revenue from Contracts with Customers (Topic 606), and related guidance, which provides guidance for revenue recognition under U.S. generally accepted accounting principles (U.S. GAAP).
 Topic 606 requires the disclosure of contract assets and liabilities as of the beginning of the earliest year presented.
-Accounts receivable and deferred income and student deposits amounted to \$1,493,506 and \$383,983 as of June 30, 2021 and 2020, respectively.
+Accounts receivable and deferred income and student deposits amounted to \$1,493,506 and \$383,983 as of 2023 and 2022, respectively.